xtdb/xtdb/docs/mvp.md

   versions across entities.
 Needs analysis.
 + Potential of inconsistent reads across different nodes when using REST API.
-+ Queries likely to slow down with increased history size.
 + Architecture not tested in real application use.
-+ Query engine is brittle to extend.
-Lacks internal abstractions.
-+ Single attribute index complicates the query engine.
 + Lazy results requires consistent sorting across indexes. which has to be performed during the query.
 + The query engine is not optimised and constructs a lot of